dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 electrical resistence.
 Phases are not a primarily physical phenonenon.
 They are an idea in math, where systems operate in a functionally distinct way when their constituents individually satisfy some properties over increasingly large spatial regions.
-This generalized idea of phase changes in sociophysical systems will be discussed in detail later.

 <a name="complexity-in-sociophysical-systems-creates-vastly-many-phases" />

 ### [Complexity in Sociophysical Systems Creates Vastly Many Phases](#complexity-in-sociophysical-systems-creates-vastly-many-phases)

-Just like particle systems, sociophysical systems also experience phase changes.
+Again, sociophysical systems experience phase changes, just like particle systems.
 Reduce the physical space's limits on velocity and distance, then increase the quantity of information flux and suddenly a vastly different set of principles applies.
 Models for sociophysical systems with physical information transfer still apply and the same